Oscar Herrera Ahuad

-Oscar Herrera Ahuad (born 20 August 1971) is an Argentine physician and politician who is currently governor of Misiones Province, since 10 December 2019.
-Prior to that, he served as Vice Governor under his predecessor, Hugo Passalacqua.
+Oscar Herrera Ahuad (born 20 August 1971) is an Argentine physician and politician who is currently a member of the Chamber of Representatives of Misiones Province since 10 December 2023.
+He previously served as governor of Misiones from 2019 to 2023, and as Vice Governor under Hugo Passalacqua.
 Herrera Ahuad belongs to the Party of Social Concord.

 Early life and education

 Oscar Herrera Ahuad was born on 20 August 1971 in Quimilí, a small town in Santiago del Estero Province.
 His parents, Oscar Ramón Herrera and Magdalena Ahuad, were high school teachers.
 His father was originally from Pampa de los Guanacos, and the family spent some time there after Herrera Ahuad's birth.
 The family later relocated to Puerto Rico, Misiones.
 Herrera Ahuad later moved to Corrientes and enrolled at the National University of the Northeast to study medicine.

 As a physician, Herrera Ahuad was a resident doctor at the Samic Hospital in Eldorado and at the San Pedro Hospital, of which he was later director.
 He also served as director of the Zona Noreste medical district.